 Your immune system is a complicated mix of different organs and systems within your body.
 It’s so complicated in fact, that scientists are only just beginning to discover the way that these different parts interact to protect you from disease.
 One thing is for certain, however – your digestive tract (and the balance of bacteria within it) plays a hugely important role in the prevention of infection and disease.

 Did you know that more than 70 percent of your immune system is in your gut?
 The cells lining your gut interact with both your innate and adaptive immune systems, which means that your gut is the first line of defense between your internal body systems and external pathogens.
-Any pathogenic microbes in your gut, like Canada albicans, must first get through several defense systems before reaching the bloodstream.
+Any pathogenic microbes in your gut, like Candida albicans, must first get through several defense systems before reaching the bloodstream.
 (1)

 Studies have shown that a healthy balance of bacteria in your gut will boost your immune system.
 They show that normal levels of gut bacteria increase the effectiveness of the immune system and help your body to fight off pathogens.
 Probiotics have been shown to offer protection from E coli., reduce the frequency and duration of respiratory infections, lower the risk of UTIs, and much more.
 (2, 3, 4, 5)